brentp/rare-disease-wf/README.md

     - clinvar-gene-phenotype
     - loss-of-function intolerance
  1. Output QC with [somalier](https://github.com/brentp/somalier) and other tools to be shown in [multiQC](https://multiQC.info)
+ 1. Provide pre-made IGV outputs for each candidate.
+ 1. Output high-quality SVs (using manta-> graphtyper)

+## Future Development

 Development and research is underway so that it will: